madskristensen/TypeScriptCompileOnSave/README.md

 If it works on project build, then it should work when saving source files too.

+Exceptions from this extensions is shown in the output window, so make sure to check it for any clues.

 ## Contribute
 Check out the [contribution guidelines](.github/CONTRIBUTING.md) if you want to contribute to this project.